Rexios80/fast_ui/fast_ui/README.md

 ## Getting started
 There are two options to use fast_ui:
-- Add fast_ui to your pubspec.yaml to include all the packages
+- Add fast_ui to your pubspec.yaml to include all the default packages
 - Add only the desired packages to your pubspec.yaml

 ## Usage